ZinniaMa/steroid_search/README.md

 <img src="https://github.com/ZinniaMa/steroid_search/blob/main/pngs/substructure.png" alt="Substructure" width="200">

+## Core Idea

+Given the challenge of enumerating all possible steroid backbone structures, we simplify the target compounds by reducing them to their core features.
+The simplification process removes less relevant structural details, revealing the essential **four-ring structure** characteristic of steroids.
+This approach enables more robust and efficient substructure-based identification.

 ## Implementation Details

 We utilize the **RDKit** library to process chemical structures.
 The input for each compound is its SMILES string, which RDKit reads as a `mol` object.
 The following preprocessing steps are applied before performing the substructure search: